Software development efficiency: key metrics, missteps, and better practices

 This topic is very serious, but I’d like to turn it into an ironic quick guide for inefficiency first, then share some key findings on how to save ‘efficiency’ before it’s too late.

-Quick guide for killing efficiency
+Quick guide for killing productivity and efficiency in software engineering

 Apply industrial era rules to software development